-The municipality in

-Nashville, TN faces backlogged stormwater management needs totaling \$200 million dollars.
+An article recently printed in the Tennessean highlighted the financial struggles faced by many municipalities around the country.
+The municipality in Nashville, TN faces backlogged storm water management needs totaling \$200 million dollars.
 The article outlines the steps and proposals needed to fund the Metro's storm water related projects.
-Mayor Barry announced what she billed as a new "modernized and equitable" stormwater fee structure.
+Mayor Barry announced what she billed as a new "modernized and equitable" storm water fee structure.
 The increase would be the first of its kind since the Metro adopted the fee in 2009.
-The fee would target both residential and industrial/commercial/institutional facilities with large amounts of impervious surface.
-The move is to bring the fee structure of the four largest municipal stormwater systems in the nation more in line with others facing similar shortfalls.
+The fee would target both residential and industrial/ commercial/institutional facilities with large amounts of impervious surface.
+The move is to bring the fee structure of the fourth-largest municipal storm water system in the nation more in line with others facing similar shortfalls.

-The chairmen of the Davidson County Public Works committee who is a proponent of the increase said it best, "Investment in storm water infrastructure are necessary to protect our residents 'property and possibly save lives in flood conditions," Elrod said.
+The chairman of the Davidson County Public Works committee, who is a proponent of the increase, said it best, "Investment in storm water infrastructure is necessary to protect our residents' property and possibly save lives in flood conditions," Elrod said.
 "The new storm water fee structure, if passed, will be fairer and will allow us to fund critically needed projects throughout the city".
 This article, in brief, clearly defines the tools needed to reduce runoff and improve water quality by introducing "Green Infrastructure".